-The South African market for this fern is considerable and reaches its peak in September, when sales exceed 420 000 bunches, and only slightly fewer in December.
+The South African market for this fern is considerable and reaches its peak in September, when sales exceed 420 000 bunches.

 Woodlands

 Woodlands can be defined as vegetation formation dominated by trees, but not to the extent that the canopies are continuous and overlapping.
 Woodlands cover 29 million ha, constituting 21% of land cover.
 This vegetation covers extensive areas in the low-lying, drier areas of Limpopo, KwaZulu-Natal and Mpumalanga.
 Woodlands have thousands of species (5 900 plants, 175 mammals, and 540 birds), of which the majority are used for one purpose or another.